How to Use the Navitime App to Plan Your Bullet Train Trips

 Other Features to Check Out

 So, that’s all you need to know to use Navitime to research your travel around Japan.
-But there are some other cool features on the app that you might want to have a play with.
+But there are some other cool features on the app that you might want to play with.

 There’s a railway map – which, while it’s possibly the most complicated one you’ll ever see is super handy to just have quickly to hand.
-I’m always googling Tokyo metro map on the trains!
+I’m always googling the Tokyo metro map on the trains!

-You can use it to check smaller trips too like how to get round Tokyo by Metro, or Kyoto by bus.
+You can use it to check smaller trips too like how to get around Tokyo by Metro, or Kyoto by bus.
 If you’re using one of the tickets in these areas like the Tokyo 72 Hour Subway Ticket (click the link to see our full post on that) it’ll show you exactly which parts of the trip are covered for that too.

 You can also use it to check if other passes like this or the Enjoy Eco pass in Osaka are going to save you money on your trip (see more about Enjoy Eco here)